What Is Nail?

 The underside part of the head is a shank that can be fully or partially threaded.
 A screw thread is a structure on a coned or cylindrical shape in the form of a helix.

-The top of the ridge is known as a crest and the bottom root.
+The top of the ridge, often described in the kinematic viscosity vs dynamic context, is known as a crest and the bottom root.
 The distance between the crest of the one thread to the next one is known as a pitch.

 Screws are tightened by rotating the tool anticlockwise or clockwise and are usually used for joining materials that don’t have existing holes in them.